myonathanlinkedin/paper_research/README.md

 # Run tests
 dotnet test
 ```

-For detailed setup instructions, see the [Installation Guide](docs/installation/setup.md).

 ## Documentation

 > **Note**: The documentation is stored in a private repository as a Git submodule.
 To access the documentation, you need: